Madera Canyon (Arizona)

 Madera Canyon is a canyon in the northwestern face of the Santa Rita Mountains, twenty-five miles southeast of Tucson, Arizona.
 As part of the Coronado National Forest, Madera Canyon has campsites, picnic areas, and miles of hiking trails.
 The canyon is also used as a resting place for migrating birds, and it is thus known as a premier birdwatching area.
 Madera Canyon was originally named White House Canyon, after a prominent white adobe house was built there in the late 19th century.
 The canyon was renamed sometime in the early 1900s, although some locals still use the original name.

 Flora and fauna

 Madera Canyon is located in the Santa Rita Mountains, which is one of the largest of the Madrean Sky Islands.
 The canyon and its immediate surroundings are therefore home to wide variety of flora and fauna, ranging from cactus covered desert in the lower reaches of the canyon to aspen and fir forest on Mount Wrightson.

 With fifteen species of hummingbird, elegant trogon, sulphur-bellied flycatcher, black-capped gnatcatcher, flame-colored tanager, thirty-six species of wood warblers, and over 256 species of birds documented in total, Madera Canyon is rated the third best birding destination in the United States.
-Other animals that can be found in Madera Canyon include black bear, mountain lion, bobcats, white-tailed and mule deer, foxes, coatis, ring-tailed cats, raccoons, wild turkeys, squirrels, and rabbits.
+Other animals that can be found in Madera Canyon include black bears, mountain lions, bobcats, white-tailed and mule deer, foxes, coatis, ring-tailed cats, raccoons, wild turkeys, squirrels, and rabbits.
 Sixteen species of bats have also been recorded in the canyon.